What are the principles of compensation?

 In civil proceedings, the onus is then on you to prove all the prerequisites for compensation, i.e. the unlawful act, the occurrence of the damage and the causal link between the wrongful act of the tormentor or the harmful event and the damage.

-If there are more than one person, they can either be held jointly and severally liable or you can claim damages against any one of them.
+If there are more than one person, they can either be held jointly and severally liable or you can claim damages from any one of them.
 The pests can then make what is known as a recourse claim against each other.
-The court may also decide that the parties contributed unequally to the damage and will then be liable according to their degree of fault.
+The court may also decide that the claimants were unequally responsible for the damage and will then be liable according to their degree of fault.

 Tip: Worried about material liability at work and thinking about insurance?
 Read our article to find out everything you need to know.